jjacque1/React-Counter-with-useEffect/README.md

 ![alt text](counterAppScreenShot.png)

+## How to Use App

+1. Start the development server and open the app in your browser.

+2. Use the Increment button to increase the counter value.

+3. Use the Decrement button to decrease the counter value.

+4. Adjust the Step Value input to control how much the counter increases or decreases.

+5. Press the ArrowUp key on your keyboard to increment the counter.

+6. Press the ArrowDown key on your keyboard to decrement the counter.

+7. Click the Reset button to reset the counter and clear the history.

+8. Refresh the page to confirm the counter value persists using localStorage.

 ## The challenge

 This project is a React + TypeScript application that builds an advanced counter using React Hooks.
 The application supports incrementing and decrementing by a configurable step value, tracks count history, responds to keyboard events, persists state using localStorage, and properly manages side effects and cleanup using useEffect.